 Members meet every Sunday for the official start times of 8:15am or 9am.
 Spring marathon training is where you’ll see the biggest groups head out, but there are always runs on a Sunday.
 Check the table below for details of the routes planned and join the club Facebook group to ask any questions.
 Some may head out earlier than the official starts.

-Note: Always ensure you familiarise yourself with the routes as markers can go missing and there are not always runners at every pace.
+Note: Always ensure you familiarise yourself with the routes as they won’t always be marked out and, markers can go missing and there are not always runners at every pace.

 Even if it’s occasionally, come and help support.
 Join the Sunday Run Volunteers Facebook group and pop your name on the roster.